Local EVENTS on the Northern California Redwood Coast

 cherish this sacred river for it’s awe inspiring natural beauty, placid deep pools, sandy bars, whitewater rapids, birds and abundantly diverse wildlife.

-On summer weekends, rafters, rivier rats and sun worshipers from the coastal areas converge on Willow Creek and the warm sandy river bars on the Trinity River.
+On summer weekends, rafters, RIVER RATS and sun worshipers from the coastal areas converge on Willow Creek and the warm sandy river bars on the Trinity River.
 Float down the Trinity River on inner tubes for a most refreshing, rejuvenating and blissful experience.

 Begin your tube trip by inserting into a calmer section of the river 1-2 miles east of Willow Creek.
 Understanding the dangers of the river is important since fatalities occur every summer mostly from out of town travelers.